midonet/midonet/docs/rest-api-specification.md

     </tr>
     <tr>
         <td>link
-(Logical only)</td>
+(Interior only)</td>
         <td>URI</td>
         <td/>
         <td/>
-        <td>POST against this URI links two logical ports.
+        <td>POST against this URI links two interior ports.
 In the body of the
-         request, ‘peerId’ must be specified to indicate the peer logical port ID.
+         request, ‘peerId’ must be specified to indicate the peer interior port ID.
 Setting ‘peerId’ to null effectively unlinks the ports.</td>
     </tr>
     <tr>